clojure-emacs/cider/doc/debugging.md

 ## Debugging

-The debugger can be invoked in several ways, the simplest one is to type
-<kbd>C-u C-M-x</kbd>.
-This will take the current top-level form, place as many
-breakpoints inside it as possible (instrument it), and then evaluate it as normal.
-Whenever a breakpoint is reached, you'll be shown the value and asked for input (see below).
-Note that if the current form is a `defn`, it will stay instrumented, so the debugger will be triggered every time the function is called.
-To uninstrument `defn` (or similar forms), you just have to evaluate it again as you'd normally do (e.g. with <kbd>C-M-x</kbd>).

-Another way to trigger the debugger is by placing breakpoints yourself.
-Just write `#break` before a form, and the debugger will popup every time that form is evaluated.
+During normal CIDER development, it's common for a programmer to evaluate a form, often a function definition, by typing
+<kbd>C-M-x</kbd> (`cider-eval-defun-at-point`).
+CIDER can also
+instrument a form for debugging when you add a prefix to the evaluation command: <kbd>C-u C-M-x</kbd>.
+During the instrumentation process, CIDER will insert as many breakpoints as possible into the form.
+Whenever execution reaches a breakpoint, CIDER will drop into debugging mode and will prompt you for what to do next.
+You can remove the instrumentation by evaluating the form again normally, using
+<kbd>C-M-x</kbd>.

+You can also trigger insert a breakpoint manually into any code manually by placing `#break` in front of the form where you want the breakpoint to trigger and then evaluating the form with
+<kbd>C-M-x</kbd>.
+When execution reaches the form after the `#break`,
+you'll be dropped into the debugger.

 For instance, if you hit <kbd>C-M-x</kbd> on the following, a breakpoint is triggered every time `(inspector msg)` is evaluated.

 ```clojure